Best Wood Glue

 Construction Adhesive

-Construction adhesives, often sold in caulking tubes, are actually stronger than either of the two glues I just mentioned.
+Construction adhesives, often sold in caulking tubes, are stronger than either of the two glues I just mentioned.
 But they are designed to be used differently and for different purposes.
 It really wouldn’t be practical to put wood furniture or cabinets together with construction adhesive.

 Compared to all the other adhesives we are looking at, construction adhesives are much heavier-bodied and don’t flow as well.
 That’s intentional, as they are gap-filling adhesives.
 They are intended for use in cases where adjacent pieces of structural lumber may not fit tightly together or where plywood products being attached to a structure may not fit tightly.
-However, even though it works for gap filling, there is a limit.
+However, even though it works for gap-filling, there is a limit.

 Construction adhesives will remain somewhat flexible, but heat and time eventually cause them to harden.
 In those cases, the glue can fracture and fall out of the gaps, leaving you with little holding the pieces together.